Violation Of Bail Bond Conditions

 The District Attorneys in Adams County and across Colorado are responsible for this harsh law through their lobbying efforts.
 The Colorado legislature is fairly friendly with prosecutors and generally willing to do what is asked of them.
 We feel the law is unnecessarily strict.
 Under this law, anyone on bond must live like a little old lady.
 You cannot afford to go out partying, drinking, be out late, or hang out with friends who violate laws.
 You must exercise great care in how you live and not violate any laws.
 While all this is not terrible, it does infringe on your freedoms before you have been convicted of any crime.
 So much for the presumption of innocence.

-If you have been accused of committing a new crime or violating conditions of your Bail Bond, be smart, exercise your right to remain silent, and call the best criminal defense lawyers at the O'Malley and Sawyer, LLC, at 303-731-0719.
+If you have been accused of committing a new crime or violating conditions of your Bail Bond, be smart, exercise your right to remain silent, and call the best criminal defense lawyers at the Sawyer Legal Group, LLC, at 303-731-0719.
 Together, we can protect your future.